Assessing the State of Broadband in Oregon

-Broadband Oregon therefore sought the best information available to identify the unserved and underserved ares in the state and estimate the cost to address these areas.
-In today’s marketplace, unserved is considered to be service of less than 10 Mbps download and 1 Mbps upload (10/1).
-Underserved is less than the current FCC recommendation of 25 Mbps download and 3 Mbps upload speed (25/3).
+Broadband Oregon therefore sought the best information available to identify the unserved and underserved ares in the state and estimate the cost to bridge broadband gaps.
+In today’s marketplace, unserved is considered to be service of less than 10 Mbps download and 1 Mbps upload (10/1 Mbps).
+Underserved is less than the current FCC recommendation of 25 Mbps download and 3 Mbps upload speed (25/3 Mbps).

 What SNG provided

-The census block level analysis enabled the creation of geographic “heat maps” of the four speed categories and of the four fixed technologies.
+The census block level analysis enabled the creation of geographic “heat maps” of the four speed categories and of the four fixed internet technologies.
 Additional heat maps were created to show the presence of fiber infrastructure across the State.
-This same data was provided to Business Oregon as mappable data to include in the online, interactive Oregon broadband Map.
+This same data was provided to Business Oregon as mapable data to include in the online, interactive Oregon broadband Map.

 Results and Outcomes

-The analysis of multiple data sources at the census block level revealed that while 46 percent of populated census blocks are unserved or underserved, these census blocks are in rural and sparsely populated areas representing about five (5) percent of Oregon’s population.
+The analysis of multiple broadband data sources at the census block level revealed that 46 percent of populated census blocks are unserved or underserved and that these census blocks are in rural and sparsely populated areas representing about five (5) percent of Oregon’s population.
 This represents approximately 148,000 people and 60,000 households in rural Oregon.

-SNG data collection research also found that:
+SNG’s research also found that:

 - 28 percent of households report that their internet connection speed is not fast enough, with 38 percent reporting occasional or frequent problems.